Skip to content

 What it sounds like: A rough, gravelly, metallic scraping or grinding that happens only when you press the brake pedal.
 It usually gets louder the harder you brake.
 You might also feel a vibration or pulsing through the brake pedal.
 The noise typically comes from the front wheels since front brakes handle 60 to 70 percent of your stopping power and wear faster.

-Repair cost: $150 to $400 per axle for brake pad replacement if you catch it before the rotors are damaged.
-If the grinding has already scored or warped your rotors — which happens quickly once you are metal-on-metal — you will need new pads and rotors together at $250 to $500 per axle.
-On luxury and European vehicles like BMW, Mercedes, and Audi, expect $400 to $700+ per axle because the components are more expensive and many require electronic brake wear sensor replacement.
+Repair cost: Catching it early (before rotor damage) means you only need new brake pads.
+If the grinding has already scored or warped your rotors — which happens quickly once you are metal-on-metal — you will need new pads and rotors together, which costs more.
+On luxury and European vehicles like BMW, Mercedes, and Audi, the cost is higher because the components are more expensive and many require electronic brake wear sensor replacement.
+Call AutoBlast at (856) 546-8880 for a free estimate.

 Is it safe to drive?
 No. Grinding brakes are a serious safety issue.
-Your stopping distance is dramatically increased, your rotors are being destroyed with every stop, and continued driving can damage the brake calipers — turning a $300 repair into a $1,000+ repair.
+Your stopping distance is dramatically increased, your rotors are being destroyed with every stop, and continued driving can damage the brake calipers — escalating the repair significantly.
 If your brakes are grinding, get them inspected as soon as possible.
 Do not plan a long drive or put it off until next week.

-Pro tip: The cost difference between catching brakes at the squealing stage versus the grinding stage is typically $100 to $300 per axle.
+Pro tip: Catching brakes at the squealing stage versus the grinding stage saves real money.
 Squealing means you just need pads.
 Grinding almost always means you need pads and rotors.
-Pay attention to the early warnings and you will save real money.
+Pay attention to the early warnings.

 If you hear a clicking, popping, or grinding sound that happens when you turn the steering wheel — especially during low-speed turns like pulling out of a parking spot or making a U-turn — the most likely cause is a worn or failing constant velocity (CV) joint.